 As a husband & hairstylist passionate about hair and making my clients look and feel great about themselves, it came to light during my wife’s treatment that there wasn’t the hair care support that there should be for people undergoing cancer chemotherapy treatment.
 I was quite shocked that this was the case and felt that patients going through this already traumatic time needed guidance and simple hair care advice so they didn’t end up hiding their identity and this would make their road to recovery a little easier for them.

 I saw how positive & excited my wife Lina was about her hair growing back, the hairstyles we chose, the fact that new people we met on holiday had no idea that she hadn’t chosen to cut her hair into a chic crop but that she’d chosen to grow it into a chic crop.
 We felt others going through cancer chemotherapy treatment should also be able to feel like this, so I decided to look into this further getting in touch with the Macmillan nurses at our local hospital, St George’s, Tooting.
-I offered their cancer patients going through chemotherapy a free hair care service, which included advice and guidance from the moment their began falling out to cutting their new hair as it grew back.
+I offered their cancer patients going through chemotherapy a free hair care service, which included advice and guidance from the moment their hair began falling out to cutting their new hair as it grew back.

-The past six months have proven what a huge impact this has had on women coping with hair loss through cancer treatment.
-From the moment they’ve walked into my salon, not wanting to look up at me, to leaving with beaming smiles & relief that there is someone there to help to advise and care for their hair.
+The first six months have shown what a huge impact this has had on women coping with hair loss through cancer treatment.
+From the moment they’ve walked into my salon, not wanting to look up at me, to leaving with beaming smiles & relief that there is someone there to understand, advise and help.
 They instantly feel better about themselves and they are looking forward to their next appointment with a positive outlook.
 It’s been amazing and rewarding to see these women going through this transformation and to be able to help them on their journey to recovery.